mattfemia/scrnaseq-pipeline/README.md

 # scRNA-seq Pipeline

-**Nextflow pipeline using CellRanger and Scanpy for reproducible parallel analysis of scRNA-seq data**.
+**Nextflow pipeline using Scanpy for quick and reproducible parallel post-analysis of scRNA-seq data**.

 ## Introduction
 This pipeline uses Nextflow for orchestrating reproducible parallel analysis of